ADD TO CART

 Vape juice ingredients include:

 PG is one of the main ingredients of vape juice.
-It is a synthetic additive used to distribute flavouring evenly in the liquid.
+It is a lab-made substance used to distribute flavouring evenly in the liquid.
 PG is an alcohol with a faint sweet taste, though not enough to be used as a sweetener.
 It is a humectant that is colourless and odourless and is used to create a strong vapour.
 It is also used in many products, including pharmaceuticals and food products, to keep them moist.

 PG in vape juice enhances flavours and leaves a strong taste in the back of the throat.

 It is also used in antifreeze.
 Some people think that vape juice contains antifreeze, which is a false belief.
 PG is just one ingredient in antifreeze due to its versatility and it is non-toxic and safe for children and pets.